Cambridge Hotel Sydney is an idependently operated boutique hotel located in the vibrant Sydney suburb of Surry Hills.

 The Frog Hollow area has since been converted to a park land, featuring sandstone retaining walls and stairs, landscaped gardens, a large open grassy area and a comprehensive heritage/art component.

 Today the Surry Hills has evolved into a colourful and diverse place that is well known for its art galleries, antique dealers, cafes and pubs, fashion and rag trade outlets, and The Cambridge Hotel puts you right in the centre of this vibrant environment.

 The Cambridge Hotel

 The Cambridge Hotel first started trading in 1979 and consisted of 137 guest rooms.
 The Hotel owned and operated Sydney’s first 5 star restaurant known as “Cyrano’s”.
 It then became Café 212 that served up breakfast, lunch and dinner to the hotels guests.
-Today it homes a rustic Italian restaurant, Baccomatto Osteria owned by Mauro Marcucci offering a vibrant atmosphere and delicious home made pasta dishes to match.
+Today it homes a rustic Italian restaurant, Baccomatto Osteria owned by Mauro Marcucci, which offers a vibrant atmosphere and delicious rustic Italian dishes.